caltechlibrary/andor/README.md

 [^2]: [Lunr](https://lunrjs.com) is a browser friendly indexing and search library that can now be supported server side too via Python.

 [^3]: UI, user interface, the normal way a user interacts with a website

+[^4]: NAS, network attached storage similar to what are now common in research labs